ceph/ceph/doc/radosgw/encryption.rst

 ======

 This makes key management invisible to the user.
-They are still stored in a vault, but they are automatically created and deleted by Ceph and retrieved as required to serve requests to encrypt or decrypt data.
+They are still stored in Vault, but they are automatically created and deleted by Ceph and retrieved as required to serve requests to encrypt or decrypt data.